 Your employee’s compensation.

-For your nanny, you’ll need:
+For your nanny or senior caregiver, you’ll need:

 State income tax withholding selections (if you live in a state with income taxes).

 Social Security number.